How I Won the War: Development

 Lester decided to make several changes from the source material.
 For example, the novel does not have an absurdist/surrealist tone like the film.
 The novel represents a far more conservative, structured (though still comic) war memoir, told by a sarcastically naïve and puerile Lieutenant Goodbody in the first person.
 It follows an authentic chronology of the war consistent with one of the long-serving regular infantry units – for example of the 4th Infantry Division – such as the 2nd Royal Fusiliers, including (unlike the film) the campaigns in Italy and Greece.
 Rather than surrealism the novel offers some quite chillingly vivid accounts of Tunis and Cassino.
 Patrick Ryan served as an infantry and then a reconnaissance officer in the war.
 Throughout, the author's bitterness at the pointlessness of war, and the battle of class interests in the hierarchy, are common to the film, as are most of the characters (though the novel predictably includes many more than the film).

 In the novel, Patrick Ryan chose not to identify a real army unit.
 The officers chase wine and glory, the soldiers chase sex and evade the enemy.
 The model is a regular infantry regiment forced, in wartime, to accept temporarily commissioned officers like Goodbody into its number, as well as returning reservists called back into service.
 In both world wars this has provided a huge bone of contention for regular regiments, where the exclusive esprit de corps is highly valued and safeguarded.
 The name Musketeers recalls the Royal Fusiliers, but the later mention of the "Brigade of Musketeers" recalls the Brigade of Guards.
 In the film, the regiment is presented as a cavalry regiment (armoured with tanks or light armour, such as the half-tracks) that has been adapted to "an independent role as infantry".
 The platoon of the novel has become a troop, a Cavalry designation.
 None of these features come from the novel, such as the use of half-tracks and Transom's appointment as "corporal of musket", which suggests the cavalry rank corporal of horse.
-These aspects are most likely due to the screenwriter Charles Wood being a former regular army cavalryman.